 The infrastructure (such as solar panels) can be owned by:

 - all of the owners jointly (as common property)

-If the infrastructure is owned by a third party or some of the owners, a the strata company will enter into an infrastructure contract with these parties.
+If the infrastructure is owned by a third party or one / some of the owners, the strata company:

-At present, a strata company is required to insure the scheme against public liability for at least $5m.
-This minimum will be increased to $10m.
+At present, a strata company is required to insure the scheme against public liability for at least $5 million.
+This minimum will be increased to $10 million.

-It was found most managed schemes already do have at least $20 million cover, and $5 million, imposed in 1995, is no longer considered sufficient to cover potential liabilities and costs in the case of damage, injury or death claims.
-In WA many strata insurance companies do not offer public liability cover for less than $10m.
+It was found most managed schemes already have at least $20 million cover, and the $5 million minimum, imposed in 1995, is no longer considered sufficient to cover potential liabilities and costs in the case of damage, injury or death claims.
 The difference in annual costs for cover to increase from $5m to $10m is minimal for each lot.

 Currently when a strata company receives money from an insurer, it must be used to rebuild, replace, repair or restore the building.
 Reforms will mean the strata company can decide (through a resolution without dissent) not to apply the money to rebuild, replace, repair or restore the building.
 The decision must include how the money will be used or distributed amongst owners.
 The location of the damaged / destroyed building must be made safe.

 Insurance in single tier schemes